Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Introduction

 for given $x, u \in \R^d$, $y, v \in \R^n$, and $\eta > 0$, as in \citep{drusvyatskiy2019efficiency}.
 We analyze the iteration complexity of the proposed LM method for small-scale problems and the oracle complexity for large-scale problems.

 The local behavior of the sequence $(x_k)_{k \in \N}$ should also be investigated because some algorithms move faster in the neighborhood of a stationary point.
 For example, Newton's method (with regularization) achieves local quadratic convergence but requires the costly computation of Hessian matrices; the gradient descent (GD) method does not use Hessian but fails quadratic convergence.
-Some LM methods, including ours, achieve local quadratic convergence without Hessian by exploiting the composite structure of $h(c(x))$ in problem~\cref{eq:problem_main}. \cref{fig:rosenbrock} shows that our LM method has a better local performance than an existing LM method and the GD method.
+Some LM methods, including ours, achieve local quadratic convergence without Hessian by exploiting the composite structure of $h(c(x))$ in problem~\cref{eq:problem_main}. \cref{fig:rosenbrock} shows that our LM method has a better local performance than GD.